kragorg/dng/synopsis.md

 a magical oven that produced
 loaves of perfectly baked, soul-warmingly delicious bread.

-The final door revealed an immaculate, untouched bedchamber.
+The next door revealed an immaculate, untouched bedchamber.
 But its chest held one last horror: a hissing, roiling ball